eighttrigrams/tsfun/doc/structures.md

-# Data Structures and Collections
+# tsfun - Data Structures and Collections

 First of all we should begin with a quick clarification on what we mean with the term `object` in tsfun. `tsfun` makes a general distinction between 3 classes of data structures,